The Best Homeowners Insurance Companies in Tennessee

 Homeowners in Tennessee face a couple of notable weather and terrain challenges.
 First, tornadoes are a regular occurrence: In 2011 (a particularly rough year), the volunteer state saw 11 tornadoes that were F3 or stronger.
 Residents of western Tennessee are also close to the New Madrid Fault Line, which means earthquakes are a concern.
 The good news?
 Lower-than-average property values offset these potential hazards.
 Tennesseans pay an average of $1,139 a year for their homeowners insurance, which is right on par with the national average.

-How We Found the Best Homeowners Insurance Providers in Tennessee
+How We Found the Best Homeowners Insurance Companies in Tennessee

-We started by taking a careful look at Tennessee’s five largest providers by market share: State Farm, Tennessee Farmer’s Mutual, Allstate, Liberty Mutual, and USAA.
+We started by taking a careful look at Tennessee’s five largest providers by market share: State Farm, Tennessee Farmers Mutual, Allstate, USAA and Liberty Mutual.
+(Note: Since USAA is only available to military families, we didn’t include it in our top picks, but if you’re eligible its excellent ratings make it well worth a look).
 Then, just as we did for our national homeowners insurance review, we considered financial scores from Moody’s, A.M.
 Best, and Standard & Poor’s to be sure that each provider was financially stable enough to pay out on any claims you might make.
 We also considered customer satisfaction reports from J.D.
 Power, an agency that tracks consumers’ happiness with each provider’s handling of things like claims and billing.
-Finally, we took into account how easy it was to get quotes from each provider (and what those quotes looked like), whether they offered resources like educational tools or mobile apps, and the range of discounts they offered.
+Finally, we took into account how easy it was to get quotes from each provider (and what those quotes looked like), whether they offered resources like educational tools or mobile apps, and the range of discounts available.

 Tennessee Homeowners Insurance Reviews